buvis/docs/src/catalogue/lazylibrarian.md

 ## Description

-A Helm chart for deploying LazyLibrarian
+A Helm chart for deploying LazyLibrarian.

 ## k8 at home search